-Your Dynamic Hosts of The Comics Alternative Podcast
+Your Dynamic Cohosts of The Comics Alternative Podcast

-Derek Royal is a comics scholar and a professor at the University of Texas at Dallas in their School of Arts, Technology, and Emerging Communication.
-His writings on comic studies, American literature, and film topics have appeared in a variety of journals and book collections.
+Derek Royal is the other Two Guys with PhDs Talking about Comics.
+He is a comics scholar and editor, and the founder and former executive editor of Philip Roth Studies.
+His books include Unfinalized Moments: Essays in the Development of Contemporary Jewish American Narrative (Purdue University Press), Visualizing Jewish Narrative: Jewish Comics and Graphic Novels (Bloomsbury Academic), and the upcoming The Hernandez Brothers: Conversations (University Press of Mississippi).
+His essays on comic studies, American literature, and film topics have appeared in a variety of journals and book collections.
 Derek grew up in Charlotte, North Carolina, where he constantly visited 7-ll, Little General, local supermarkets, and other stores with spinner racks — Hey Kids, Comics! — to satisfy his hunger for comic books.
 His brush with “comics greatness” growing up came with a brief correspondence he once had with Charles Schulz, where he sent Schulz a drawing of a cartoon character he had created — Lummy the Dummy, a visual ripoff of Sad Sack — and Schulz kindly replied back that his efforts were worth pursuing.
 Although Derek never seriously developed his comic strip, he was nonetheless inspired by Schulz to become a comics fan into adulthood.

-And Assisting Andy and Derek on the Podcast are:
+And Assisting Stergios and Derek on the Podcast are:

 Gene Kannenberg, Jr. received a PhD from the University of Connecticut in 2002.
 His dissertation discusses the comics of Winsor McCay, Art Spiegelman, and Chris Ware.
 His Milwaukee childhood consisted in large measure of trips to comics spinner racks in places like the Rexall Pharmacy and Open Pantry market to pick up whatever (generally Marvel) comics he could afford each week — though the first comic book he ever owned wasn’t from Marvel.